-Phantom Does Not Mean No Compensation
+A Phantom Driver Does Not Translate to No Compensation

 Phantom accidents are more difficult to prove, so collecting your evidence to help support your story of the phantom’s existence is important.
 You can file a claim with your insurance provider, but be aware that the insurance adjuster may attempt to disprove your story so they don’t have to pay uninsured benefits.